johnmarinelli/cellular-automata-sfml/README.md

 Cellular automata are really sweet models that make really sweet patterns.
 They were first studied in the 1940s for watching the growth of crystals, and now we use them as a theoretical device for modelling all kinds of nifty things from the economy, to population growth, to life itself.
 Personally, I just like how they look.

 Imagine a 2-dimensional grid.
-In a cellular automata model, each cell has a finite state that is affected by its neighbors.
+In a cellular automaton, each cell has a finite state that is affected by its neighbors.
 We have rules that determine how a cells' neighbors will affect it, and the whole model starts off with a predetermined seed.

 #Structure of the program
 ##Dependencies